codejitsu/tasks/README.md

 Users
 -----

-For ssh-access you have to specify `ssh`-property file in `~/.ssh-tasks/ssh.properties`.
+For ssh-access you have to specify user credentials in a `ssh`-property file in `~/.ssh-tasks/ssh.properties`.

 This file contains the following data: